Hriitz/stockapp/README.md

 - python 3.6 or higher
 - pip
-- Virtualenv (optional but recommended)
+- virtualenv (optional but recommended)

 ## Installation